vglazer/ggen/README.md

 - [`ggen`](https://github.com/vglazer/USRA/blob/master/subgraph_finding/doc/ggen.md) is part of a larger suite of programs for finding induced subgraphs with a prescribed edge count.
 - Among other things, ggen can generate three kinds of random graphs: "exponential", "power" and "geometric".
-- It is designed to be used in conjunction with [`sub_search`](https://github.com/vglazer/USRA/blob/master/subgraph_finding/doc/sub_search.md) and is a bit awkward to call directly.
+- It is intended to be used in conjunction with [`sub_search`](https://github.com/vglazer/USRA/blob/master/subgraph_finding/doc/sub_search.md) and is a bit awkward to call directly.
 - Moreover, the native graph representation format used by `ggen`, `sub_search` and related programs -- effectively the adjacency lists corresponding to the upper-triangular portion of the adjacency matrix -- is non-standard and does not lend itself to visualization or manipulation.
 - This standalone repo contains a copy of [`ggen.c`](src/ggen.c) as well as [`ggen.sh`](etc/ggen.sh), a friendlier wrapper for a subset of `ggen`'s functionality.
 Be sure to `make ggen` before running `ggen.sh`.
 - `ggen.sh` outputs graphs in the standard [DOT format](https://graphviz.org/doc/info/lang.html) as well as generating [Graphviz plots](https://graphviz.org/) and [Gnuplot](http://www.gnuplot.info/) histograms. `make gallery` will produce a bunch of these.